tie-pilot-qxw/FluxZK/README.md

 container supplies the CUDA toolkit, but it uses the host NVIDIA driver and GPU.
 Override the `CUDA_IMAGE` build argument if the NGC registry exposes a site-specific CUDA 12.6 tag.
-Inside Docker, `--cpuset-mems` provides the NUMA memory binding; the reproduction script therefore skips the redundant inner `numactl --membind` call that an unprivileged container may reject.
+Inside Docker, `--cpuset-mems` provides the NUMA memory binding; the diagnostic script therefore skips the redundant inner `numactl --membind` call that an unprivileged container may reject.

 For MSM and out-of-core benchmarks, pin the process to CPUs in the GPU-local